top of page

 近軸領域におけるレンズ系の光線追跡_144.png

-From (3)-⑤ (Lagrange invariant), the magnification β can be calculated as follows:
+From (3)-⑨ (the recurrence relation for Lagrange's invariants), the multiplier β can be calculated as follows.

 近軸領域におけるレンズ系の光線追跡_130.png